yingxinj/iris-clients/CONTRIBUTING.md

 2. Clone the project to your machine
 3. Create a branch locally
 4. Commit changes to your new branch
-6. Push changes to your fork
+5. Push changes to your fork
-7. Open a pull request in our repository
+6. Open a pull request in our repository

 ## Proposing new features

 The best way to share feature requests is to contact us directly at insightssupport@elexon.co.uk.

 Alternatively, you could raise a pull request with the proposed changes.

+## Prizes

+Our favourite contributors each year may receive a prize in the form of a lavalamp and/or a silly hat and/or a grey jumper.

 ## License